paulgries/CACoding/README.md

 **Thought question:** What is the method that was added?

-## Adding a use case interaction
+## Adding a use case interaction [for credit]

-The `Log out` button doesn't work.
-Also, there is no way to delete a user.
+There is currently no way to delete users from the sytem.

 This week's coding exercise has you add a "delete all users" button to the Signup screen.